 This is where it’s vital that you know the dance by heart, because your eyes should be on the dancers, not on your crib.
 The trick is to give just the right amount of information at just the right time.
 The right time is before the movement starts, so that the dancers aren’t left adrift, wondering what to do next.
 How much before is a matter of judgment; it’s one of the things that distinguishes a good caller from a bad one.
 The amount of information too is a matter of judgement; obviously you’ll need to call more for beginners or for complicated dances.
 But if you’ve explained the dance clearly enough, you should be able to cut down the calls after the first turn or two, and eventually leave the dancers to get on with it.
 But that doesn’t mean you can take your eyes off them; you must be ready to start calling again at any moment if you see that anybody is coming unstuck, or if you see anyone with that worried look that says ‘what do I do now?’

 Once you’ve called a few dances, you’ll begin to understand the pitfalls.
 A good way to improve your technique is to observe other callers critically, to analyse where they go wrong and what they get right, to ask yourself whether you make the same mistakes, and try to modify your own calling accordingly.

 Some practical details

-If you call from records or tapes, do you understand exactly how the record player or tape recorder works?
+If you call from recordings, do you understand exactly how the device for playing the music works?
 How loud does it have to be?
-If there's a microphone, do you know how to use it?
+If there’s a microphone, do you know how to use it?
 Most microphones have to be held in a very specific position, close to your mouth and at the right angle.
-If there's no microphone, you'll have to speak up to be heard at the other end of the hall, over the music.
-Ask a friend to tell you if you're getting it right or not.
+If there’s no microphone, you’ll have to speak up to be heard at the other end of the hall, over the music.
+Ask a friend to tell you if you’re getting it right or not.